jshttp/accepts/README.md

 You can either have `values` be an array or have an argument list of values.

 If the client does not accept any `values`, `false` will be returned.
-If the client accepts any `values`, a filtered list of accepted `values` will be return in descending priority.
+If the client accepts any `values`, the preferred `value` will be return.

 For `accept.types()`, shorthand mime types are allowed.